ajakubo1/CanvasMenu/README.md

 ## Usage

-*Take a look on code sample in samples/1 folder*
+*Code sample in samples/1 folder.*

-*You can run demo at: http://trash.thedimgames.com/CanvasMenu/samples/1/)*
+*Demo for this example: http://trash.thedimgames.com/CanvasMenu/samples/1/*

 Right now, you can create the menu by constructor: